mattermost/docs/source/collaborate/communicate-with-messages.rst

    Send messages </collaborate/send-messages>
    Reply to messages </collaborate/reply-to-messages>
-   React to messages using emojis </collaborate/react-to-messages>
+   React with emojis and GIFs</collaborate/react-with-emojis-gifs>
    Organize conversations </collaborate/organize-conversations>
    Mark messages as unread </collaborate/mark-messages-unread>
    Forward messages </collaborate/forward-messages>
-   Share links to messages </collaborate/share-links>
+   Share links to channels and messages </collaborate/share-links>
    Save and pin messages </collaborate/save-pin-messages>
    Set message reminders </collaborate/message-reminders>
    Search for messages </collaborate/search-for-messages>

 * :doc:`Send messages </collaborate/send-messages>` - Send messages to other Mattermost users.
 * :doc:`Reply to messages </collaborate/reply-to-messages>` - Communicate with your team in Mattermost.
-* :doc:`React to messages using emojis </collaborate/react-to-messages>` - Use emojis to express concepts, emotions, and physical gestures in your messages.
+* :doc:`React with emojis and GIFs </collaborate/react-to-messages>` - Use emojis and GIFs to react to messages and to express concepts, humor, emotions, and physical gestures in your own messages.
 * :doc:`Organize conversations with Collapsed Reply Threads </collaborate/organize-conversations>` - An enhanced communication thread experience is available in Mattermost.
 * :doc:`Mark messages as unread </collaborate/mark-messages-unread>` - Change messages to an unread state for easy follow-up.
 * :doc:`Forward messages </collaborate/forward-messages>` - Quickly and easily forward messages with previews.